 Older kids who don’t nap may still need longer rest periods.
 Again, if you’re willing to take a lot of breaks this isn’t a problem but families of multiple kids may end up with one child who needs to rest while the others are still ready to go.
 It’s hard to get multiple people on the same energy schedule.
 Our son, who was 5 at the time, ended up feeling unwell on our trip and took advantge of the stroller a few times.

 You know yourself and your kids

 Some kids are easy to wear or have great stamina and beahaviour for walking.
-A toddler refusing the stroller for the entire day and only napping in the hotel room means taking the stroller is now an extra burden on top of watching the child.
+If your toddler refuses to nap in the stroller for the entire day and only naps in the hotel room taking the stroller is now an extra burden.
 Other kids have lower energy and are very content to ride in the stroller so it might be a necessity for those families.
 Think about the last time you visited a local theme park, zoo, or other all-day, large scale event and how your children handled that.

-Don’t forget to also include the logistics of how much gear you need to bring or what you’ll just buy in park, who you’ll be with and if you’ll split up, and what the weather is going to be like when you visit.
+Don’t forget to also include the logistics: how much gear you need to bring or what you’ll just buy in park, who you’ll be with and if you’ll split up, and what the weather is going to be like when you visit.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.